jasonperhaps/face-attribute-prediction/README.md

 ## Dataset

 [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset is a large-scale face dataset with attribute-based annotations.
 Cropped and aligned face regions are utilized as the training source.
-For the pre-processed data and specific split, please feel free to contact me: <d-li14@mails.tsinghua.edu.cn>

 ## Features
+* Good capacity as well as generalization ability.
+* Achieve 92%+ average accuracy on CelebA Val.

-* Both ResNet and MobileNet as the backbone for scalability
+* Both ResNet and EfficientNet as the backbone for scalability
-* Each of the 40 annotated attributes predicted with multi-head networks
-* Achieve ~92% average accuracy, comparative to state-of-the-art
-* Fast convergence (5~10 epochs) through finetuning the ImageNet pre-trained models
+* fast convergence: 91% acc on CelebA Val after 1 epoch.
+* To-do: Focal Loss
+* To-Do: Class balanced sampler
+* To-do: BCE loss for attributes recognition.